If you’re looking for human anatomy drawing ideas and pose references, I’m sharing some pretty cool anatomy references for you to check out.

 With every sketch, I see my art improving.
 So I guess it’s true when they say practice makes perfect (or at least it reduces the imperfections).

-As you take a look at these human anatomy drawings, you'll also find some of my best sketch tips for new artists.
+As you take a look at these human anatomy drawings and poses, you’ll also find some of my best sketch tips for new artists.

 Additionally, if you love studying artists, I’ve included a FREE Artist Study printable at the bottom of this post!